MikeWorldYt/ANT-system/README.md

 <h4> <span style="background:rgba(136, 49, 204, 0.2)"> 3.1.1 Identificators (ID) and Traker </span> </h4>

-The **ID** It's a code label that identifies it.
+The **ID** It's a code label that identifies it. <br>
-This utility is used to separate large amounts of files in the same place based on their functionality or purpose and always is in Capitals.
+This utility is used to separate large amounts of files in the same place based on their functionality or purpose and always is in Capitals.<br>
 Here is a <a href='https://docs.google.com/spreadsheets/d/e/2PACX-1vTXWGayu4tMQb1W1HtCT-tmRGfwDyoRkHh1Lfsc20i9s4lNmRB_X2TTRkjC16WalbuJ9spkqwjPj019/pubhtml'>Identificator Guide</a> as reference.

-The **Traker** is a record from some company/college database or personal control system and is purely optional.
+The **Traker** is a record from some company/college database or personal control system and *is purely optional*.

 For example, if the file is a recording that will be made into a time-lapse, it would be 'timelapse' and its identifier would be 'TML'.
 If it's a project, its identifier would be 'PJ'.
 If it's an audio recording, 'AUD'.
 But if the audio is for a podcast, it would be 'POD'.
 Following the identifier, you could add your tracker.

 <h4>3.1.2 Date</h4>

-> editing...
+The **date** It's written in the
+<a href='https://www.iso.org/iso-8601-date-and-time-format.html'>ISO 8601 Format</a>, <br>
+Year followed by Month followed by Day with tow digits in kebab-case <br>
+that is, like this 'YY-MM-DD'

 <h4>3.1.3 Breadcrumb</h4>

-> editing...
+The **breadcrumb** generally, it should be the current folder name or nearvy (couple of levels up).

 <h4>3.1.2 Holder</h4>

-> editing...
+The **holder** refers to the people/organization has an intererst in the final product because is owner, client, boss, teacher, etc. <br>
+In that sense should be her name within brackets
+Now in some cases as well may be the name of the category or character's name.

 <div align="center"> <!-- .   -   '   -   . --> <h3> 3.2.
 Description Data Fields </h3> <!-- .   -   '   -   . -->
 </div>

+> editing...